Planar graphs without normally adjacent short cycles: Introduction

 \section{Introduction}

 All graphs in this paper are finite, undirected and simple.
-For a graph $G$, a {\bf list-assignment} $L$ assigns to each vertex $v$ a set $L(v)$ of colors available at $v$.
-An {\bf $L$-coloring} of $G$ is a proper coloring $\phi$ of $G$ such that $\phi(v) \in L(v)$ for all $v \in V(G)$.
-A {\bf list $k$-assignment} $L$ is a list-assignment such that $|L(v)| \geq k$ for all $v \in V(G)$.
-A graph $G$ is {\bf $k$-choosable} or {\bf list $k$-colorable} if it has an $L$-coloring for any list $k$-assignment $L$.
-The {\bf list chromatic number} or {\bf choice number} $\chi_{\ell}(G)$ is the least integer $k$ such that $G$ is $k$-choosable.
+For a graph $G$, a \textbf{list-assignment} $L$ assigns to each vertex $v$ a set $L(v)$ of colors available at $v$.
+An \textbf{$L$-coloring} of $G$ is a proper coloring $\phi$ of $G$ such that $\phi(v) \in L(v)$ for all $v \in V(G)$.
+A \textbf{list $k$-assignment} $L$ is a list-assignment such that $|L(v)| \geq k$ for all $v \in V(G)$.
+A graph $G$ is \textbf{$k$-choosable} or \textbf{list $k$-colorable} if it has an $L$-coloring for any list $k$-assignment $L$.
+The \textbf{list chromatic number} or \textbf{choice number} $\chi_{\ell}(G)$ is the least integer $k$ such that $G$ is $k$-choosable.

 The Four Color Theorem states that every planar graph is $4$-colorable.
-Gr\"otzsch \cite{MR0116320} showed that every planar graph without triangles is $3$-colorable.
+Gr\"{o}tzsch \cite{MR0116320} showed that every planar graph without triangles is $3$-colorable.
 Much more sufficient conditions for $3$-colorability and $3$-choosability are extensively studied.
 Thomassen \cite{MR1328294} showed that every planar graph with girth at least five is $3$-choosable.
 Borodin \cite{MR3004485} conjectured that every planar graph without cycles of length $4$ to $8$ is $3$-choosable.

-A widely used technique in ordinary vertex coloring is the identification of vertices, but this is not feasible in general for list coloring because different vertices may have different lists.
-To overcome this difficulty, Dvo\v{r}\'{a}k and Postle \cite{MR3758240} introduced DP-coloring, also called correspondence coloring, as a generalization of list coloring.
+A widely used technique in ordinary vertex coloring is the identification of vertices, but this is not feasible in general for list-coloring because different vertices may have different lists.
+To overcome this difficulty, Dvo\v{r}\'{a}k and Postle \cite{MR3758240} introduced DP-coloring, also called correspondence coloring, as a generalization of list-coloring.